junegunn/fzf/README.md

 fzf --preview 'cat {}'
 ```

-Since preview window is updated only after the process is complete, it's
+Since the preview window is updated only after the process is complete, it's
 important that the command finishes quickly.

 ```bash